 Once you feel your awareness of your core muscles has improved, you can then use this awareness and incorporate it into your daily exercise, walks or different postures at home and work.

-Any problems with this exercise, then please feel free to contact us or speak to your chiropractor at your next visit.
+Any problems with this exercise, then please feel free to contact us or speak to your low back chiropractor at your next visit.